mollie/laravel-mollie/README.md

 * [Laravel Socialite](https://github.com/laravel/socialite) >= 3.0 (if you intend on using [Mollie Connect](https://docs.mollie.com/oauth/overview))

 ## Upgrading from v1.x?
 To support the enhanced Mollie API, some breaking changes were introduced.
-Make sure to follow the instructions in the [package migration guide](docs/migration_instructions_v1_to_v2.md) and the [api migration guide](https://docs.mollie.com/migrating-v1-to-v2).
+Make sure to follow the instructions in the [package migration guide](docs/migration_instructions_v1_to_v2.md).

 Not ready to upgrade?
 The [Laravel-Mollie v1 branch](https://github.com/mollie/laravel-mollie/tree/v1) will remain supported for now.